hurow/snek_stonks/README.md

 # snek_stonks
-Personal stock data analysis to get rich.
+Personal stock data analysis to imporve percentage gains in the market.